Skip to content

 Hybrid CI: Self-Hosted Jenkins + GitHub Actions

-For a portfolio project with polyglot services — Python, Go, Rust, and TypeScript — which CI system should you use?
+For a personal repo with polyglot services — Python, Go, Rust, and TypeScript — which CI system should you use?
 The naive answer is “pick one.”
 The better answer is: use both, each for what it was designed for.

 The Split Principle